 Kirk Creek Family Campground

-Next up is Kirk Creek Family Campground, a very popular spot for surfing, fishing, swimming, exploring and sunbathing, and Plaskett Creek Campground and Limekiln State Park State Park, both of which are more developed camp spots.
+Next up is Kirk Creek Family Campground, a trendy spot for surfing, fishing, swimming, exploring and sunbathing, and Plaskett Creek Campground and Limekiln State Park, both of which are more developed camp spots.
 All campsites have an ocean view.

 Limekiln State Park is located in the heart of Big Sur and offers 25 campsites, 11 of them are tent only.
 This beautiful park features a 100-foot waterfall, Redwood trees, and miles of rocky Big Sur coast.
 Finally, Ponderosa Campground provides fantastic fishing opportunities from its mountain trout stream that feeds from the Nacimiento River, which runs through the campground.